-Energy production can be as complex as large solar fields that serve entire regions or as localized as small rooftop systems that power individual buildings.
-In some cases, wind effects may drive the fundamental design considerations of a new product.
+Energy production can range from complex to simple, and it can be as large as dedicated solar fields that serve entire regions or as localized as small rooftop systems that power individual buildings.
+In some cases, wind effects may drive fundamental design considerations of a new product.

 Deploying solar modules on the roof of a large building may seem trivial at first.
 You hire an installer, and in a matter of days or weeks you have a new source of energy.
 Unfortunately, it’s rarely this simple.

 Ground-mounted fixed tilt systems suffer from fewer vulnerabilities than rooftop systems.
 In fact, wind load testing for these kinds of power plants almost always demonstrates that perimeter modules shelter those in the array interior.
-Armed with this knowledge, you can incorporate such effects into your design and save costs on both material and labor.
+Once you’re armed with this knowledge, you can incorporate such effects into your design and save costs on both material and labor.

 Tracking systems are especially complicated because the wind approach angle changes throughout the day.
-Depending upon the region in which the system is deployed, there may be certain times of day, or even entire seasons, when the wind is more problematic than in others.
+Depending upon the region in which the system is deployed, there may be certain times of day—or even entire seasons—when the wind is more problematic than in others.